vincetran96/Scrape-Finance-Data-v2/README.md

 ### Celery
 Look inside each log file.
 ## How This Scraper Works
 This scraper utilizes [scrapy-redis](https://github.com/rmax/scrapy-redis) and Redis to crawl and scrape tickers' information from a top-down approach (going from business types, then industries, then tickers in each business type-industry combination) by passing necessary information into Redis queues for different Spiders to consume.
-The scraper also makes use of Torproxy to avoid IP-banning.
 # Limitations and Lessons Learned <a name="limitations"></a>
 ## Limitations
 - When talking about a crawler/scraper, one must consider speed, among other things.
 That said, I haven't run a benchmark for this scraper project.
     - There are about 3000 tickers on the market, each with its own set of available report types, report terms and pages.
-    - Scraping **all** historical financials of **all** those 3000 tickers will, I believe, be pretty slow, because we have to use Torproxy and there can be many pages for a ticker-report type-report term combination.
+    - Scraping **all** historical financials of **all** those 3000 tickers will, I believe, be pretty slow, because there are many pages for a ticker-report type-report term combination and an auto-throttle policy has been added using Scrapy's AutoThrottle extension.
     - Scrape results are written on disk, so that is also a bottleneck if you want to mass-scrape.
 Of course, this point is different if you only scrape one or two tickers.
     - To mass-scrape, a distributed scraping architecture is desirable, not only for speed, but also for anonymity (not entirely if you use the same user cookie across machines).
 However, one should respect the API service provider (i.e., Vietstock) and avoid bombarding them with tons of requests in a short period of time.
 - Possibility of being banned on Vietstock?
 Yes.